The heat trace for domains with curved corners: The case

 Our goal here is to compute through the $t^{1/2}$ term in the short-time expansion of the heat trace of the Laplacian on a domain $\Omega$ which is a half-disk of radius 1, with Dirichlet boundary conditions.
+This provides a concrete test case in which the corner term can be read off from an explicit spectrum and compared directly with \eqref{eq:heattrace} and \eqref{eq:form}.
 This heat trace is denoted

 The spectrum of the Dirichlet Laplacian on $\Omega$ consists of $\{j_{m,k}^2\}_{m,k\in\mathbb N}$, each with multiplicity one.
 This may be compared to the spectrum of the Dirichlet Laplacian on a disk $D$, which consists of all of these eigenvalues but with multiplicity two, as well as the set $\{j_{0,k}^2\}_{k\in\mathbb N}$, each with multiplicity one.
 As a result, if we let